mrcbax/spacebar/README.md

 If you find text or code later that you think is copied simply run the file through Project Spacebar and it will check your database to see if there is a spacebar associated with you.

 This software is in an early development stage and has the current issues.
 (Those marked with a check may or may not have been fixed.):
-- [ ] Database may not de-duplicate properly.
+- [X] Database may not de-duplicate properly.
 - [x] Files that are one line(such as minified json) may fail to find spacebars if there are multiple spacebars.
 - [x] On the creation of the default spacebar debug characters are printed.
+- [ ] Calling unwrap somwhere when reading a file (option 5) causes a handled panic.
+It looks ugly but it doesn't break anything.